RicoJia/Fun_Projects/RJJE_Arm/Project_Notes.md

     1. Pick and Place using moveit & camera
     2. Arm mounted on mobile platform
 2. Hardware & Software Setup
-    - Build Docker and Tools
+    - Build Docker and Tools  (D)
-    - STL and Collada files
+    - STL and Collada files  (D)
         - STL from 3D printing, Collada has physics as well.
         - seems like STL can -> DAE files.
 This can be done on oneshape
         - How to add mesh to URDF step 5: http://wiki.ros.org/urdf/Tutorials/Building%20a%20Visual%20Robot%20Model%20with%20URDF%20from%20Scratch
-    - Put the robot together
+    - Put the robot together (D)
         - Stepper Motors
         - Mechanical
         - controlled by computer.
-    - Moveit Pipeline
+    - Moveit Pipeline (D)
 3. Arm motion planning (simple case: move arm, then claw)
-    - Smooth motion execution
+    - Smooth motion execution (D)
         - debug messaging system
+    - Teaching mode
     - Task contructor
 4. TODO
     - protobuf - nanopb messaging system b/w arduino & laptop
+    - STM 32.
+        1. Run ros on it. with an added topic for teaching mode
+        2. Add

 ## Log
 1. going back to ros: